 Opting for natural sugars, such as those found in dairy and fruits is always a better choice than grabbing a snack filled with added sugars.

-Starches are complex carbs that consist of many sugar molecules joined together
+Another type of carbs is starches.
+Starches are complex carbohydrates that consist of many sugar molecules joined together

-Traditionally, complex carbs have been viewed as healthier options because they gradually release sugar into the blood, rather than causing blood sugar levels to spike rapidly.
+Traditionally, complex type of carbs have been viewed as healthier options because they gradually release sugar into the blood, rather than causing blood sugar levels to spike rapidly.